diegopacheco/dynomite-docker/README.md

 ## How it works?
 1. We bake a docker image with Dynomiete v0.5.X and Redis 3.x.
 2. We create 2 clusters - each cluster has 3 nodes.
-3. In the end of the script(create-dynomite-docker-cluster.sh) you will see all seeds(We also run Dynomite Cluster Checker)
+3. In the end of the script(./dynomite-docker.sh run DYNOMITE_VERSION) you will see all seeds(We also run Dynomite Cluster Checker)
-4. You just need run bake_docker.sh 1 time.
+4. You just need run ./dynomite-docker.sh bake 1 time.
-5. You can run create-dynomite-docker-cluster.sh as many times as you want.
+5. You can run ./dynomite-docker.sh run as many times as you want.
 First thing on the script we delete old docker images and old docker network - so we create new docker images and network every time you run the script create-dynomite-docker-cluster.sh.

 ## What are my seeds?